sdayube/jungle-devs-react-challenge/README.md

 # Jungle Devs React Challenge

 This project was developed by me, Silvio Dayube, as a technical challenge from Jungle Devs.
-THe main objective was to replicate a ready-made design shared through Figma.
+The main objective was to replicate a ready-made design shared through Figma.

 ## How to run the development build?